FEMtools Modal Parameter Extractor

 complexity analysis, FRF re-synthesis and animated mode shape plots.

-The MPE add-on also includes a Digital Signal Processsing (DS) library that
+The MPE add-on also includes a Digital Signal Processsing (DSP) library that

 is used for the following tasks: